 20/5 - Thieves have broken into the programme hut and stolen the seller's badges and the club are warning fans to beware of pirate programmes.
 Former player David Davidson dies in hospital after a long illness.

 21/05 - FC SF L2 - Newcastle 2 Rangers 0 - Harvey knows it's going to be sense and he finishes his programme notes with "now I must get my cigarettes - I reckon I might need a full packet tonight".
 It is a tough, physical game settled by goals from Scott and Sinclair.
 After the second the Rangers fans riot in an effort to get the game abandoned.
 Welsh referee Gow is forced to take the players off for seventeen minutes whilst the boys in blue bravely restore order; four Alsatians finally doing the trick.
 The rest of the match is played out with a line of blue and a mountain of bottles separating McFaul from the seething Scottish hordes.
 Liverpool manager Bill Shankly is an interested observer and is full of praise for the United defence.
 "They're a great back four and with a little bit more experience they could get in Liverpool reserves".

 21/05 - Police are called to more than 200 incidents during the day; including one where a man and his 7-year-old son are attacked at a bus stop in Westerhope.
 The worst injuries are caused when the Strawberry Place entrance gate is stormed by Rangers supporters and collapses.
 One supporter (Michael Parks) suffers severe crushing to his chest and is attended to by Constable Bernard Cullen and other supporters until he is attacked by a Rangers fan.
 Many more are injured during the game (mainly a result of the flying bottles).
 Over 150 people are treated inside the ground and 42 require hospital treatment.

 After the match Rangers fans form a human chain outside Central Station.
 Not all the trouble is caused by the Scots and in one incident before the game windows are smashed on a supporter's club coach by missile-throwing schoolboys.
 There are 30 arrests.
 A shocked Mr Cavan (FIFA Vice Chairman) says "I've never seen worse riots".
-A constable (Bernard Cullen)

 22/05 - Rangers officials held an emergency meeting before they left St. James’ and they issue a short statement in which they state: "we utterly deplore the scandalous scenes at St. James' Park last night.
 They were a blot on our club and on the City of Glasgow. " Minister of Support Denis Howell calls it "a disgrace to British sport”.

-23/05 - Home Secretary James callaghan issues an emergency statement stating that the government would be taking action.
+23/05 - Home Secretary James Callaghan issues an emergency statement stating that the government would be taking action.

 25/05 - Six of the Ujpest side play for Hungary in the 2-0 win over Czechoslovakia.

 26/05 - Thousands of fans besiege St James' as tickets for the first-leg of the final go on sale.
 The car park is full and the queue stretches right back to Fenham Barracks.
 The 35,000 tickets available are gone within ninety minutes.
-As fans realise thy are going to be out of luck tempers begin to rise.
-Several people are hurt as thee pushing, shoving and punching starts.
+As fans realise they are going to be out of luck tempers begin to rise.
+Several people are hurt as the pushing, shoving and punching starts.
 Many others are crushed against the gates or trampled on.
 Five are taken to hospital and dozens of children are treated on the spot.
 There area also stories of touts selling tickets at £5.

 27/05 - Dave Elliot collapsed outside the team hotel before the semi-final tie in Glasgow and also collapsed in London earlier this year; he is to see a specialist on Thursday.

 29/05 - FC Fin L1 - Newcastle 3 Ujpest Dozsa 0 - Ujpest Dozsa's players make up over half of the classy Hungarian national team and they have just completed their domestic double.
 They have won seven and drawn one of their previous games in the competition and beat record breaking Champions of 1968/69 - Leeds - in both legs.
 The Peacocks manager Revie says they are the "best club side in Europe".

 Nearly 60,000 cram into St James' (one again breaking the record receipts) whilst hundreds more secure various precarious vantage points on buildings and trees around the ground.